xandaaaa/file-hub/README.md

 •   Reduces image quality (recommended)
 •   Lossless Compression (joins all content streams and applies a Flatedecode filter, possible to not perform anything further information: https://pypdf.readthedocs.io/en/stable/user/file-size.html)

+6. PDF merging
+•   Simply input the path or name *(including .pdf)* into the input and it will merge with the first input being on top

 **Installation**:
 To install the required libraries, run the following command:
 ```